No. 9 Louisville at No. 4 N.C. State women's basketball: Preview, how to watch | NCAA.com

 After breaking into the top four of the AP poll for the first time since the 1999-2000 season, No. 4 N.C.
 State will host No. 9 Louisville.
 The game could not only have an impact on who claims the regular season ACC crown, but it could also affect seeding for the ACC and NCAA tournaments.
 Louisville was tabbed as a top-four seed in the NCAA tournament by the women’s basketball committee just last week, but then the Cardinals lost to Florida State and Syracuse.
 N.C.
 State, meanwhile, has lost just one game all season long, falling on the road to rival North Carolina.

-Here’s everything you need to know about the top-10 clash in the ACC this week.
+Here’s everything you need to know about tonight's top-10 clash in the ACC.

 BRACKET: Predicting the NCAA women's basketball tournament field